The Little Prince: Plot

 Over the course of days, while the narrator attempts to repair his plane, the prince recounts his life story.
-He used to live on a house-sized asteroid known on Earth as "B 612".
-The narrator recounts a story of a Turkish astronomer who, after discovering asteroid B 612, gave a presentation on his findings, but was ignored.
-After dressing in European garments, however, his discoveries were accepted.
+He used to live on a house-sized asteroid known on Earth as "B-612".
+The narrator recounts a story of a Turkish astronomer who, after discovering asteroid B-612, gave a presentation on his findings, but was ignored due to his traditional Turkish clothing.
+After dressing in European garments, however, namely a suit, his discoveries were accepted.
 The asteroid has three minuscule volcanoes (two active, and one dormant or extinct) and various plants.

-The prince used to clean the volcanoes and weed unwanted seeds and sprigs that infested his soil, pulling out baobab trees that were constantly on the verge of overrunning the surface.
+The prince used to clean the volcanoes and weed unwanted seeds and sprigs that infested his soil, pulling out baobab trees that were constantly on the verge of overrunning the surface due to their size.
 The prince wants a sheep to eat the undesirable plants, but worries it will also eat plants with thorns.

-The prince met a rose that grew on the asteroid.
-The rose exaggerated ailments to have the prince care for her.
-The prince made a screen and glass globe to protect her from the cold and wind, watered her, and kept the caterpillars off.
+The prince then describes a rose that grew on his asteroid.
+The rose exaggerated ailments and coughed to have the prince care for her.
+So, the prince made a screen and a glass globe to protect her from the cold and wind, watered her, and kept the caterpillars from eating her.

-Despite falling in love with the rose, the prince also began to feel that she was taking advantage of him and resolved to leave the planet to explore the rest of the universe.
+Despite falling in love with the rose, the prince also began to feel that she was taking advantage of him, and so he resolved to leave the planet to explore the rest of the universe.
 Upon saying their goodbyes, the rose apologized for failing to show that she loved him.
 She wished him well and turned down his desire to leave her in the glass globe, saying she would protect herself.
 The prince laments that he does not understand how to love his rose while being with her.

-The prince has since visited six other planets, each of which was inhabited by one adult.
-They include:
+After leaving his planet, the prince visited six other planets, each of which was inhabited by one adult: